medusa-project/threejs-viewer/README.md

 This will produce post-processed JavaScript and CSS assets in the `build` folder.
-If you are developing, run `grunt watch` to have Grunt automatically reprocess files whenever they change.
+If you are developing, run `grunt watch` to have Grunt automatically reprocess files when they change.

 ## Configuration